 Glossary

-Activity: The input/s or output/s of a process that are limited by its capacity.
-For example, a 500MW power station can output 500MW of electrical power, or a 50MW electrolyser consumes up to 50MW of electrical power to produce hydrogen.
-The Primary Activity Commodity specifies which output/s or input/s are linked to the process capacity.
+Activity: The flow of input/s or output/s of a Process that are limited by its capacity.
+For example, a 500MW power station can output 500MWh per hour of electrical power, or a 50MW electrolyser consumes up to 50MWh per hour of electrical power to produce hydrogen.
+The Primary Activity Commodity specifies which output/s or input/s are linked to the Process capacity.

 Agent: A decision-making entity in the system.
 An Agent is responsible for serving a user-specified portion of a Commodity demand or Service Demand.
-Agents invest in and operate Assets to serve demands.
+Agents invest in and operate Assets to serve demands and produce commodities.

-Agent Objective/s: One or more objectives that an Agent considers when deciding which technology to invest in to serve demand.
+Agent Objective/s: One or more objectives that an Agent considers when deciding which Process to invest in.
 Objectives can be economic, environmental, or others.

-Asset: Once an Agent makes an investment, the related capacity of their chosen technology becomes an Asset that they own and operate.
-An Asset is an instance of a technology, it has a specific capacity, and a decommissioning year.
-A set of Assets exist in the base year sufficient to serve base year demands (i.e. a calibrated base year).
+Asset: Once an Agent makes an investment, the related capacity of their chosen Process becomes an Asset that they own and operate.
+An Asset is an instance of a Process, it has a specific capacity, and a decommissioning year.
+A set of Assets must exist in the base year sufficient to serve base year demands (i.e. a calibrated base year, based on user input data).

 Base Year: The starting year of a model run.
-The base year is typically calibrated to known data, including technology stock and commodity consumption/production.
+The base year is typically calibrated to known data, including Process stock and commodity consumption/production.

-Calibration: The process of ensuring that the model represents the system being modelled in a historical base year.
+Calibration: The act of ensuring that the model represents the system being modelled in a historical base year.

 Capacity: The maximum output (or input) of an Asset, as measured by units of the Primary Activity Commodity.

-Commodity Cost: Represents a tax or other external cost on a commodity.
+Commodity Cost: Represents a tax, levy or other external cost on a commodity.
 Commodity costs can be applied to all commodity production (sum of output of all processes for that commodity), net production (sum of output and input for all processes), or all consumption (sum of input for all processes).
+It can also be negative, indicating an incentive on commodity production/consumption/net.

 Dispatch: The way in which Assets are operated to serve demand.
-MUSE 2.0 uses merit order dispatch, subject to capacity factor constraints that can be defined by the user.
+MUSE 2.0 uses merit order dispatch, subject to Availability and other constraints that can be defined by the user.

 End Year: The final year in the model time horizon.

-Fixed Operating Cost: The annual operating cost charged per unit of capacity.
+Fixed Operating Cost: The Asset or Process annual operating cost charged per unit of capacity.

-Levelised Cost of X (LCOX): An Agent objective, representing the expected cost of 1 unit of output commodity X from a process over its lifetime under a specified discount rate.
+Levelised Cost of X (LCOX): An Agent objective, representing the discounted cost of 1 unit of output commodity X from a process over its lifetime under a specified discount rate.

-Milestone Years: A set of years in the model time horizon where outputs are recorded.
-For example, with a 2025 Base Year and Time Horizon to 2100, a user might choose to record outputs in 5-year steps.
+Milestone Years: A set of years in the model time horizon where model results are recorded.
+For example, with a 2025 Base Year and End Year 2100, a user might choose to record outputs in 5-year steps.

 Merit Order: A method of operating Assets when the cheapest is dispatched first, followed by the next most expensive, etc, until demand is served.
 Also called “unit commitment.”

-Process/Technology: An available process that converts input commodities to output commodities.
-Processes have economic attributes of capital cost, fixed operating cost per unit capacity, non-fuel variable operating cost per unit activity, and technology risk discount rate.
-They have physical attributes of quantity and type of input and output commodities (which implicitly specify efficiency), capacity factor limits (by time slice, season and/or year), lifetime (years).
+Process: A blueprint of an available Process that converts input commodities to output commodities.
+Processes have economic attributes of capital cost, fixed operating cost per unit capacity, non-fuel variable operating cost per unit activity, and risk discount rate.
+They have physical attributes of quantity and type of input and output commodities (which implicitly specify efficiency), Availability limits (by time slice, season and/or year), lifetime (years).
+When a Process is selected by an Agent for investment an instance of it called an Asset is created.

 Region: A geographical area that is modelled.
 Regions primarily determine trade boundaries.